AnnaSyme/LGtutorial/tutorial.md

 Let's start with uploading the data.

+*What sequence data are we using in the tutorial?*

+* The data sets for genome projects can be very large and tools can take some time to run.
+It is a good idea to test that your planned tools and workflows will work on smaller-sized test data sets, as it is much quicker to find out about any problems.
+* In this tutorial we will use a subset of real sequencing data from a plant genome, the snow gum, Eucalyptus pauciflora, from a genome project described in this paper: Wang W, Das A, Kainer D, Schalamun M, Morales-Suarez A, Schwessinger B, Lanfear R; 2020, doi: 10.1093/gigascience/giz160.
+Data is hosted at NCBI BioProject number: PRJNA450887.

+*How has this data subset been prepared?*

+* From NCBI, three read files were imported into Galaxy for this tutorial: nanopore reads (SRR7153076), and paired Illumina reads (SRR7153045).
+* These were randomly subsampled to 10% of the original file size.
+* Plant genomes may contain an excess of reads from the chloroplast genome (of which there are many copies per cell).
+To ensure our test data sets are not swamped from excessive chloroplast-genome reads, reads that mapped to a set of known chloroplast gene sequences were discarded.
+* These steps are described in more detail, with a workflow, in the tutorial section How to prepare a test-sized set of data.

+We are also using a reference genome  Arabidopsis thaliana for a later comparison step (file TAIR10_chr_all.fas downloaded from https://www.arabidopsis.org/download/index-auto.jsp?dir=%2Fdownload_files%2FGenes%2FTAIR10_genome_release%2FTAIR10_chromosome_files )

 > ### {% icon hands_on %} Hands-on: Import the data
 > 1. Create a new history for this tutorial and give it a proper name
 >